-This report is intended solely for the information and use of the board of commissioners and management of the Authority, and Auditor of State, federal awarding agencies and is not intended to be and should not be used by anyone other than those specified parties.
+We intend this report solely for the information and use of the board of commissioners and management of the Authority, and Auditor of State, federal awarding agencies.
+It is not intended for anyone other than those specified parties.

 Manning & Associates CPAs, LLC Dayton, Ohio